 This feature has been around since Windows Server 2008 R2, which is quite a long time ago.
 From what we have gathered, whenever CPU core parking is active, the processor power management (PPM) engine works alongside the scheduler to dynamically modify the number of cores that are accessible to run threads.

-The primary reason to use CPU core parking from our point of view is to potentially increase energy productivity during reduce usage.
+From our point of view, the primary reason to use CPU core parking is to potentially increase energy productivity while reducing usage.

 Still, we should point out that if you don’t do heavy gaming, you don’t need to fiddle with CPU parking at all.
-Furthermore, if you don’t run your computer 24/7, having parking disabled won’t make your electrical bills huge.
+Furthermore, if you don’t run your computer 24/7, having parking disabled won’t increase your electrical bills.
 You can download it from coderbag.com.

 TIP: ParkControl lets you tweak Core Parking and CPU Frequency Scaling settings.